Top FinTech Companies in the UK to Know About in 2023

 - Budgeting and saving tools: The app helps users to track their expenses, set budgets, and save money with features like round-ups and Vaults.

 - Cryptocurrency trading: Revolut allows users to buy, sell, and hold cryptocurrencies within the app, including Bitcoin, Ethereum, and Litecoin.

 - Insurance and investment products: The company offers various insurance products like travel, device, and medical insurance.
 It also has a trading platform for stocks, commodities, and other assets.

 - Premium accounts: Revolut offers premium accounts with additional features like exclusive card designs, higher ATM withdrawal limits, and travel insurance.

 Revolut is about flexibility and convenience in managing finances, making it a popular choice for digital-savvy users who want to manage their finances on the go.

-Wise is a UK fintech company that has revolutionised how we send and receive money across borders, in other words, international money transfers.
+Wise is a UK fintech company that has revolutionized how we send and receive money across borders, in other words, international money transfers.
 Since its founding, the company has had over 10 million customers worldwide.